Places of interest

 Old harbor Wismar

 The Old Port has largely retained its harbor basin in terms of location and specific design since 1211.
 The harbor continues to be important as a landing stage for excursion steamers, a berth for leisure captains and traditional ships such as the Kogge and the Atalanta.
 The port, shipping and trade in Wismar grow rapidly - important goods are handled: wines from Spain, Italy and France, furs and wood from Russia, furs from Norway, also cloth, silk and wool, but above all fish and spices, wax, malt and salt.
 Trade across the Baltic Sea and inland flourished.
 The heyday of the Hanseatic League begins and Wismar becomes a prosperous city.
 Wismar, the beautiful and powerful, earns its place as an important city in the Hanseatic League.
-The Old Harbour has largely retained its harbour basin in terms of location and specific design since 1211.
+The Old Harbour has largely retained its harbour basin in its location and specific design since 1211.
 The harbor continues to be important as a landing stage for excursion steamers, a berth for leisure captains and traditional ships such as the Kogge and the Atalanta.
 Cruise ships can also be admired from the quayside.
 It is advisable to book berths in advance with the harbour master.
 Sanitary facilities are open at the waterway rest area in Kopenhagener Straße from April 1 to October 30.
-The Wismar Harbour Festival is also held here every year at the beginning of June.
+The Wismar Harbour Festival also takes place here every year at the beginning of June.

 Old market

 The heart of the city!
 With a single panoramic view, 800 years of history come to life here.
 Here, in the heart of the old town, architectural monuments from the Hanseatic, Swedish, Prussian and more recent periods stand side by side.
-The architecture of the Middle Ages and the Baroque meets the "new objectivity" of the early 20th century and the prefabricated buildings of the GDR era.
+The architecture of the Middle Ages and the Baroque period meets the "new objectivity" of the early 20th century and the prefabricated buildings of the GDR era.
 This is also where the city's landmark - the town hall ensemble - presents itself from its most impressive side.
 The unique façade of the town hall and the mighty Nikolaikirche church right next to it are best viewed and, of course, photographed from the Alter Markt.
 The water surface with its meter-high fountain, directly on the pavement of the Old Market Square, is a magical attraction for children on hot summer days and provides amusing entertainment for restaurant guests and passers-by.

 Old sheepfold Basedow